DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-2_the_dynamo_ui.md

 ## 2.2.
 The Dynamo User Interface

-The User Interface (UI) for Dynamo is organized into five main regions, the largest of which is the workspace where we compose our logical graphs.
+The User Interface (UI) for Dynamo is organized into five main regions, the largest of which is the workspace where we compose our visual programs.

 ![User Interface Regions](images/2-2/01-UI-Regions.png)